 \section{Compute Details}

 We used the same set of hyperparameters as in the Stable Diffusion model described by \citet{segmoe}.
 All experiments use DDIM sampling with 25 denoising steps and the standard $\epsilon$-prediction parameterization, where the model predicts the noise added to the latent state at each timestep, following the formulation in \citet{rombach2022high}.
-Minor changes were made to both the \href{https://github.com/segmind/segmoe}{Segmoe} and \href{https://huggingface.co/}{Diffusers} codebases to disentangle the MoE, with specific modifications to incorporate EMoE.
+Minor changes were made to both the \href{https://github.com/segmind/segmoe}{SegMoE} and \href{https://huggingface.co/}{Diffusers} codebases to disentangle the MoE, with specific modifications to incorporate EMoE.
 Our infrastructure included an AMD Milan 7413 CPU running at 2.65 GHz, with a 128M L3 cache, and an NVIDIA A100 GPU with 40 GB of memory.
 The wall clock time required to collect each dataset and the memory usage are provided in \autoref{tab:compute_demands}.
-The parameter count for the Segmoe model is 1.63 billion parameters, while a single model contains 1.07 billion parameters.
-This highlights the efficiency of using a sparse MoE approach compared to creating 4 distinct models, as the Segmoe model is only 153\% the size of a single model, rather than 400\%.
+The parameter count for the SegMoE model is 1.63 billion parameters, while a single model contains 1.07 billion parameters.
+This highlights the efficiency of using a sparse MoE approach compared to creating 4 distinct models, as the SegMoE model is only 153\% the size of a single model, rather than 400\%.
 When running the SegMoE model in its standard mode, generating an image from one prompt takes an average of 3.58 seconds.
 In comparison, using EMoE typically requires an average of 12.32 seconds to generate four images from a single prompt.
-However, when only a single image per prompt is required, EMoE’s output can be optimized by estimating epistemic uncertainty during the initial diffusion step.
-Once the uncertainty is determined, standard MoE-based image generation proceeds with the elimination of the unnecessary computational paths.
-This optimized version of EMoE, Fast EMoE, achieves an average generation time of 5.5 seconds. \autoref{tab:compute_times} provides further details.
+However, when only a single image per prompt is required, EMoE can be optimized by estimating epistemic uncertainty during the initial diffusion step.
+Once uncertainty is computed, standard MoE-based image generation proceeds after pruning unnecessary computational paths.
+This optimized version, Fast EMoE, achieves an average generation time of 4.5 seconds.
+This is substantially more efficient than loading four independent diffusion models and sampling from each separately, which would require significantly greater memory and compute resources unless extensive parallel hardware is available. \autoref{tab:compute_times} provides further details.
 Note that uncertainty reported across all experiments is calculated as $\sqrt{d_{midsize}}\times\text{EU}(y)$, where $d_{midsize}=1280\times8\times8$.